jgomo3/uploadhere/README.md

 Supose the server is named `troy` or have the IP `192.168.0.2`

-Save this folder in the server you want yo upload a file to.
+Save this folder in the server you want to upload a file to.

 Then, `cd` to that folder and excecute the site with:

     python uploadhere.py

-Then, from the machine where your files are, visit the following page:
+Then, from the machine where your files are, visit one of the following page:

  * `http://troy:8080`
  * `http://192.168.0.2:8080`